ADVRHumanoids/CartesianInterface/docs/source/quickstart.rst

     </launch>

-You can immediately start controlling you robot by executing this simple launch file!
+You can immediately start controlling your robot by executing this simple launch file!
 It is now possible to interact with you Cartesian controller directly to the auto-generated ROS API (``rostopic list``, ``rosservice list``), or through our C++/Python Client Library